lostwangwang/lostwangwang/README.md

 ### Hi there 👋
 Hello!
-My name is lostwangwang.
+My name is Gang Yao.
 <!--
 **SYNCYG0710/SYNCYG0710** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.